Applause

-Applause (Latin applaudere, to strike upon, clap) is primarily a form of ovation or praise expressed by the act of clapping, or striking the palms of the hands together, in order to create noise.
-Audiences usually applaud after a performance, such as a musical concert, speech, or play, as a sign of enjoyment and approval.
+Applause (Latin applaudere, to strike upon, clap) is primarily a form of ovation or praise expressed by the act of clapping, or striking the palms of the hands together.
+Audiences usually applaud after a performance, such as a concert, speech or play, as a sign of enjoyment and approval.

 History

-The age of the custom of applauding is uncertain, but it is widespread among human cultures.
+The age of the custom of applauding is uncertain, but is widespread amongst human cultures.
+Varieties of applause typically serve as the means to show appreciation as an audience participant and fulfils the need to be included.
 The variety of its forms is limited only by the capacity for devising means of making a noise (e.g., stomping of feet or rapping of fists or hands on a table).
-Within each culture, however, it is usually subject to conventions.
+However, within each culture it is usually subject to conventions.

 The ancient Romans had set rituals at public performances to express degrees of approval: snapping the finger and thumb, clapping with the flat or hollow palm, and waving the flap of the toga.
-Emperor Aurelian substituted the waving of napkins (orarium) that he had distributed to the Roman people for the toga flapping.
+Upper-class spectators expressed approval by waving their togas, while lower-class spectators, who were not allowed to wear togas, waved pieces of cloth, which may have been a precursor to the handkerchief.
+Aurelian, Roman emperor from AD 270 to 275, substituted the waving of napkins (orarium) that he had distributed to the Roman people for the toga-flapping.
 In Roman theatre, at the close of the play, the chief actor called out "Valete et plaudite!" (farewell and applaud), and the audience, guided by an unofficial choregos, chanted their approval antiphonally.
 This was often organized and paid for.

-Similarly, a claque (French for "slapping") was an organized body of professional applauders in French theatres and opera houses who were paid by the performer(s) to create the illusion of an increased level of approval by the audience.